Leaky Gut in Dogs: Symptoms and Practical Diet Support

 Quick answer

-“Leaky gut” is often used to describe intestinal barrier dysfunction.
-The symptoms overlap with many real diagnoses, so treat it as a hypothesis, not a conclusion.
-If your dog has chronic diarrhea, weight loss, blood in stool, or severe itch, involve your veterinarian.
+'Leaky gut' is confirmed by elevated faecal calprotectin or albumin loss ô not by coat changes or loose stool alone.
+The symptoms overlap with IBD, food-responsive enteropathy, parasites, and infection; treat leaky gut as a working hypothesis, not a conclusion.
+If your dog has chronic diarrhea, weight loss, blood in stool, or severe itch, involve your veterinarian before changing the diet.

 What is Leaky Gut Syndrome in Dogs and Why Does It Matter?